EV sales in US reaching ~10% of sales

 Introduction

-• Managed charging is cheaper and environmentally friendly.
+• Managed charging is cheaper and smoothes out the grid load.

 • Smart charging: Supplier-Managed Charging (SMC) and Vehicle-to-Grid (V2G).